cristianrgreco/home-server-flux-setup/README.md

 ## To do

+1.
-1. Set `grafana.adminPassword` to anything non default.
+2. Set `grafana.adminPassword` to anything non default.
-   2. Consider using sealed secrets so you can get the value from k8s.
+   1. Consider using sealed secrets so you can get the value from k8s.
-2. Decide whether persistence is required for Grafana.
+3. Decide whether persistence is required for Grafana.
-   3. As we only use the default dashboards possibly not.
+   1. As we only use the default dashboards possibly not.
-3. Enable Minecraft backups
+4. Enable Minecraft backups
    https://github.com/itzg/minecraft-server-charts/blob/master/charts/minecraft/values.yaml#L435.
-4. Figure out why the Minecraft pod retains persistence after it is deleted when it is not a stateful set.
+5. Enable Minecraft whitelist to restrict who can join.
+   1. Avoids griefers.